12 Oversized Facts About JNCO Jeans

 10. JNCOs were deemed “uncool” by Hot Topic.

 Cindy Levitt, merchandise manager for Hot Topic, told The Los Angeles Times in 2000 that JNCOs were a little too mainstream for her store's clientele.
 "You still see JNCO at raves," she said.
 "But it's a little uncool for our customer.
 It's at too many doors in the mall."
 Levitt was speaking to JNCOs growing presence among "pedestrian" shops like J.C.
 Penney—where, in 1998, JNCO was the top-selling brand among young men—as well as PacSun, Ron Jon Surf Shop and The Buckle.

-Thanks to the Chinese trading company Guotai Litian—which bought JNCO for seven figures—as well as the cyclical nature of fashion, JNCOs relaunched as an all-purpose denim company last year.
-This time around, the "unconventional" line looks a little less ... unconventional.
-While signature wide-legged jeans are still available through the "Heritage collection" in 20 to 23 inches, the company is cashing in on current trends, too—specifically in athleisure.
-Also, as Joseph Cohen, director of strategic planning at Guotai USA told TODAY, the new line has a different target demographic in mind: “between 20 and 40 years old."
+Thanks to the Chinese trading company Guotai Litian—which bought JNCO for seven figures—as well as the cyclical nature of fashion, JNCOs relaunched as an all-purpose denim company in 2015, with a line that looked a little less unconventional.
+While signature wide-legged jeans were still available through the "Heritage collection" in 20 to 23 inches, the company cashed in on athleisure.
+And as Joseph Cohen, director of strategic planning at Guotai USA told TODAY, the new line has a different target demographic in mind: “between 20 and 40 years old."

 12. JNCOs relaunched under new ownership in 2019.